mbalabanov/CFLMS-MarinBalabanov-CodeReview-13/README.md

 The exercise is modeled on the official website of WienTourismus: https://events.wien.info/en/

 ## Installation

+Before you start, please make sure you have installed __PHP__, __Composer__  and __Symfony__.

 To install this project, please clone the __repository__ or download the __ZIP file__ at https://github.com/mbalabanov/CFLMS-MarinBalabanov-CodeReview-13/blob/main/CFLMS-MarinBalabanov-CodeReview-13.zip (Out of file size considerations, please kindly note that the ZIP does not include the "var" and "vendor" directories.
 They will be installed when you run ```composer install```)

-The repository contains a DB with example items at: https://github.com/mbalabanov/CFLMS-MarinBalabanov-CodeReview-13/blob/main/db-export/cr13_marinbalabanov_bigevents.sql
+The repository contains a DB with example items at https://github.com/mbalabanov/CFLMS-MarinBalabanov-CodeReview-13/blob/main/db-export/cr13_marinbalabanov_bigevents.sql Import this to your database and change the env variables for the DB in the _.env_ file.

+Start the application with ```php bin/console server:run```